How to Turn Black Friday Shoppers Into Loyal Customers

 In this time competition is rampant, causing PPC bids to increase and stores to fight for the buyers’ attention all at once.

-When investing that much effort and carrying higher marketing costs, you can’t afford Black Friday and Cyber Monday campaigns to result in a wasted opportunity.
+When investing that much effort and carrying higher marketing costs on customer acquisition, you can’t afford Black Friday and Cyber Monday campaigns to result in a wasted opportunity.

-In this article, you will learn about seven proven strategies to keep the interest of first-time shoppers high after Black Friday is over.
+In this article, you will learn about seven proven strategies for building customer loyalty after Black Friday is over.
 Let’s dive deeper into the topic!

 1. Offer excellent customer support

-For example, you can get shoppers to ask more specific questions and provide more information on the issue to make it easier and faster for customer support agents to respond to tickets.
+For example, you can get shoppers to ask more specific questions about your products and services, and provide more information on the issue to make it easier and faster for customer support agents to respond to tickets.

 You can consider adding mandatory fields and multiple-choice questions to your chat window and channel the responses based on the topics and issue type.
 Use a chat support plugin to interact with your website visitors from multiple channels such as Instagram, Whatsapp, and Facebook.